jashnilynn/jashnilynn.github.io/iwkeats.md

 ### ***Very Berry Soup***
 ##### Address: 3 Chome-18-41 Muronokimachi, Iwakuni, Yamaguchi Prefecture 740-0021
 ##### Hours: Sunday - Saturday 1100 - 1500. *Closed on Mondays*!
 ##### ***SWEET & SALTY!***  If you are craving for either a crepe filled with toppings or a soup paired with a salad, you have come to the right place.
 If none of those dishes are what you're looking for, Very Berry Soup has a handful of drink options too.
 The seating inside is very cozy and a perfect place to dine in and do some studying or homework.
 My favorite dish is their french onion soup, paired with fresh baked bread, a salad, and a drink!
-For the price Very Berry Soup has to offer, you may find yourself returning more than once.
+For the price Very Berry Soup has to offer, you may find yourself returning more than once.  **Eigo (English) menu is available and either devit or yen is acceptable**
 ![VeryBerrySoup](IWKVERY.jpg)

 ---